Biomagnetic Pair Therapy

 Because the body cannot heal from, or “clear,” (as we call it in the world of biomagnetics,) all these toxicities at once, it takes several appointments to fully heal.
 My treatment lasted about a year, and was a rollercoaster.
 True to form, my body usually requested extremely high loads of pathogens to clear, which often meant I left sessions feeling totally exhausted, sometimes nauseous or dizzy.
 For the first few months, I would generally feel hard-core sick for a few days after treatment, and feel pretty good by the time I went in for the next session (my body tells us how long it needs between each session…and it’s pretty darn accurate!)
 By the later months I felt pretty good across the board, and my remaining symptoms didn’t always align so clearly with treatments.
 (As my body cleared layers of pathogens and trauma, new things were unearthed, which led to new symptoms cropping up.)

 You may still have about a hundred questions about how this works, and the simple answer may well be that we don’t know.
-We don’t know exactly how it works.
+We don’t know exactly how it works, though I explain what we do know here, and you can read a pilot study on using biomagnetics to treat Typhoid here.
 I found biomagnetic pair therapy at the suggestion of a dear friend to whom I will be grateful for the rest of my life.
-I plan to learn the protocol and someday be able to help others heal.
-I have already begun my training in applied kinesiology (muscle testing,) and my first instruction in biomagnetic pair therapy is scheduled for May of 2022.
+I have known since my first session that I would become a practitioner.
+I began training in muscle testing and biomagnetic pair therapy in November of 2021 and began seeing practice clients on a volunteer basis as part of my training in September 2023.
+I opened my practice in 2024, and as of this writing am certified at Level 2, as well as in the Post-Covid Protocol, which is a separate and evolving field.